fbpx

 Important:

-• Green candles represent price increase.
+• Green candles represent a price increase.
 Therefore the opening price is the bottom of the candle, and the closing price is the top.

 Wicks: